 I’m definitely starting to enjoy having a real nighttime skincare routine.
 I thought it would be a chore at first, but very quickly it started to feel like a luxury!
 I stick with the routine probably 5 nights a week, which is pretty good for someone who had zero routine at all a month ago.

 If I have makeup on, I start off with the Garnier’s Micellar Water and use it with reusable bamboo cotton rounds.
-If I don’t have any makeup on, I’ll jump into the skincare routine with a quick rinse with water and pat with a washcloth.
+If I don’t have any makeup on, I’ll jump into my winter skincare routine with a quick rinse with water and pat with a washcloth.

 Then I’ll dampen a cotton round with The Ordinary Glycolic Acid 7% Toning Solution.
 I like it because it’s a very gentle toner and it’s alcohol free.
 It helps remove dead skin cells from your face and a faster acting hit of hydration for your skin.
 After that, I squeeze a few drops of Hyaluronic Acid into my palms and press that in my face, neck, and the top of my chest if I can.
 I use The Ordinary Hylauronic Acid 2% with B5.
 Hyaluronic acid helps replenish moisture in your skin and the B5 prevents moisture loss.
 Last on my face, I’ll use either Cetaphil or Pond’s Dry Skin Cream.